Emma Henry: Profile

+Her exploits were the subject of two movies, both portrayed by herself, that depicted her as a heroine.
 Henry gained further fame after she agreed to play herself in a biopic on her life produced by Kinavesa Productions.
 Released in 1978, Emma Henry (Policewoman) showcased Henry's martial arts skills and was a success.
 A sequel, Ang Pagbabalik ni Emma Henry ("The Return of Emma Henry"), followed three years later.
 Henry starred in another film, Lady Cop.

-Despite her modest film career, Henry never gave up her day job as a police officer.
-In 1986, she was shot dead while in the line of duty.
-At the time of her death, it was widely suspected that she had been assassinated by members of the New People's Army, which was then waging a high-profile campaign to liquidate well-known police officials.
+Despite her modest film career, Henry continued her day job as a police officer.
+Henry was the police chief of Cabuyao, Laguna when she was killed while in the line of duty.
+On April 17, 1986, she was shot in her car by four suspected New People's Army rebels who had stopped her while on the way to work, and later escaped aboard a van.
+NPA was then waging a high-profile campaign to liquidate well-known police officials.
+The motive was unknown.